pgigis/sigcomm2021-hypergiants-offnets/datasets/README.md

 ### Active Scan (Certigo)
 Except from the passive TLS scanning datasets, we also conducted in Nov.
 2019 an active scan using the [Certigo](https://github.com/square/certigo) tool.

 The active scan dataset can be found [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/Ekb_VbFdQghCntUHh98v-NoBdnSdS_XAh6859ME1RCLDpQ?e=jFeGnZ).
+Access password is: ```sigcomm2021-476```

 Please, copy the contents of the OneDrive folder in the ```tls_scans/active``` folder.

 ### HTTP headers
-The HTTP GET Responses that we used in our analysis can be found [here](https://github.com/pgigis/sigcomm2021-hypergiants-offnets/blob/master/datasets/headers/http/http_80_filenames.txt).
+The HTTP GET Responses that we used in our analysis can be found [here](https://github.com/pgigis/sigcomm2021-offnets-artifacts/blob/master/datasets/headers/http/http_80_filenames.txt).

 ### HTTPS headers
-The HTTPS GET Responses that we used in our analysis can be found [here](https://github.com/pgigis/sigcomm2021-hypergiants-offnets/blob/master/datasets/headers/https/https_443_filenames.txt).
+The HTTPS GET Responses that we used in our analysis can be found [here](https://github.com/pgigis/sigcomm2021-offnets-artifacts/blob/master/datasets/headers/https/https_443_filenames.txt).

 ## IP-to-AS Mapping
 The IP-to-AS mappings that we used in this work can be found [here](https://liveuclac-my.sharepoint.com/:f:/g/personal/ucabpgk_ucl_ac_uk/EujvVAp0lqBBpY-EgY5IZSgBLTgoxv7xwtRW92YGe9hDLA?e=2iSwLV).
+Access password is: ```sigcomm2021-476```

 Please, copy the contents of the OneDrive folder in the ```ip_to_as``` folder.